You're going to want a way to display your memories after traveling somewhere right?

 There are many ways to track where you've been around the world and there are new things coming out everyday.
 These are my personal favorite ways that I have been able to track my travels:

 - Picture Book

-You've probably seen these all over the internet because they're really cool and really popular.
-Essentially, it's a big gold scratch off card that has the countries printed on it.
-Whenever you visit a country, you scratch that part of the map off to reveal a colorful country underneath.
+You've probably seen these all over Pinterest because they're really cool and really popular.
+The idea is that whenever you visit a country, you scratch that part of the map off to reveal a colorful country underneath.